TBD9rain/quick_ref/git.md

 ## Add new files to staging area

-To add current version of untracked new files or modified files in the working directory to staging area:
+To add current version of untracked files or modified files from working directory to staging area:
 ```
 git add <file>
 ```